Bullet Trajectory Analysis, Ricochet and Scene Reconstruction

 Faro Focus 3D laser scanner: at scenes where full 3D documentation is required (major homicides, mass-shooting events, or cases that will proceed to reconstruction in court), the Faro Focus 3D terrestrial laser scanner is used to capture a complete point-cloud model of the scene.
 The scanner rotates through 360 degrees horizontally and 300 degrees vertically, capturing millions of points per second at millimetre accuracy.
 Trajectory rods or laser beams in position are captured as part of the scan, providing permanent 3D coordinates for every trajectory rod inserted at the scene.

 The Faro scanner point-cloud data is imported into scene reconstruction software (Faro Scene, AutoCAD, or dedicated forensic tools such as Leica TruView or Virtual CRASH) to produce 3D renderings of the scene with trajectories superimposed.
-These renderings are increasingly presented as courtroom demonstratives in US federal courts and at UK Crown Court, where 3D reconstructions have been admitted under FRE 1006 (summary of voluminous records) or as demonstrative aids to expert testimony.
+These renderings are presented as courtroom demonstratives in US federal courts and at UK Crown Court, where 3D reconstructions have been admitted under FRE 1006 (summary of voluminous records) or as demonstrative aids to expert testimony.

 Reveal Imager for trajectory documentation (Foster and Freeman Reveal): the Reveal Imager is a multi-spectral imaging system used to capture trajectory rod and laser positions under different illumination wavelengths, enhancing the visibility of damage patterns and residue marks around wound channels.
 It is commonly used in conjunction with trajectory rod positioning to produce high-contrast photographs of the wound channel geometry and surrounding damage before the trajectory analysis begins.